w4jbm/run_as_cron/README.md

 /bin/sh
 $
 ```
 While cron jobs make use of `sh`, the Bourne shell, the command line we typically are working with is using `bash`, the Bourne again shell.
-This is reasonable since things like command line completion and command history are great when we're at the keyboard, but shouldn't be needed by an automated scripe.
+This is reasonable since things like command line completion and command history are great when we're at the keyboard, but shouldn't be needed by an automated script.

 The difference that causes the most headaches is around the `$PATH`:
 ```